Associate Professor, Islamic Art

 - Education B.A., Williams College; Ph.D., Harvard University

 Professor Fetvaci received her Ph.
 D. in History of Art and Architecture from Harvard University in 2005.
 Her first book, Picturing History at the Ottoman Court (Indiana University Press, 2013), was awarded the 2014 M. Fuat Köprülü Book Prize by the Ottoman and Turkish Studies Association.
 She is interested in issues such as the codification of a historical record, the creation of collective memory, and the connections between artistic patronage and self-fashioning in early-modern courtly societies.
 Her research areas include the arts of the book in the Islamic world, and Ottoman, Mughal and Safavid art and architecture.
-She is currently working on a comparison of Ottoman and Mughal illustrated histories as well as a monograph on the albums of the Ottoman sultan Ahmed I. Professor Fetvaci is also the editor, with Erdem Çipa, of Writing History at the Ottoman Court (IUP, 2013).
-Both of her books have been translated into Turkish.
+Her most recent monograph The Album of the World Emperor: Cross-Cultural Collecting and Album Making at the Ottoman Court is under contract with Princeton University Press (forthcoming 2019).
+Professor Fetvaci is also the editor, with Erdem Çipa, of Writing History at the Ottoman Court (IUP, 2013).